volkswagen/github-app-authentication-action/CONTRIBUTING.md

 Every commit that is triggered by Dependabot is automerged.
 In this context this action [uses itself](https://github.com/volkswagen/github-app-authentication-action/blob/main/.github/workflows/automerge.yml) to get the necessary token.

+### Testing environment

+At least unit and integration tests must be executable on a local development environment.
+All levels of testing must be executed in GitHub actions.

+### Entry and exit criteria

+For starting the tests the repository needs to be pulled.
+At least the latest LTS version of Node.js must be present on the machine.
+Afterwards `npm install` and `npm run test` need to be performed.

+On commit multiple checks are automatically executed by Husky.
+If one of these checks fails, the commit is aborted.

 ## Linting